PAS Richmond – School Registration

 Use this link to register up to 8 students

-(after VCIC receives this form, a link will be emailed to the school contact for student registration)
+(after VCIC receives this form, a link will be emailed to the school contact to ensure full registration for each student)